oberd/ecsy/README.md

 Available Commands:
-  add         Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances exec        Execute a command in a running container task, on a remote EC2 host help        Help about any command
+  add         Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances help        Help about any command ssh         Secure Shell into one of the service container instances' EC2 host machines

 Flags:
       --cluster string   specifies an ECS Cluster (if empty, will load menu)